-Additionally, budget constraints, teachers who suggest only particular brands (be sure to read the Strings article on teacher commissions, “An Elegy for Ethics?”), and not knowing what the market has to offer or how to best evaluate instruments, can contribute to the difficulty beginners face when shopping for that first step-up cello.
+Additionally, budget constraints, teachers who suggest only particular brands, and not knowing what the market has to offer or how to best evaluate instruments, can contribute to the difficulty beginners face when shopping for that first step-up cello.

 But don’t despair.
 You can find a decent step-up instrument for between $895 and $5,000.
 First you’ll need a primer in craftsmanship and some tips on how to shop and what to look for.
 Armed with this knowledge, you should be able to walk into any shop in the world and identify the best cello in your price range.

 Here is a quick guide to the sections in this article:

 - At First Glance